Lemii/lisk-base64/README.md

 cd lisk-base64
 pip install -r requirements.txt
 ```
 Open `config.py` and enter your information.
-Account information such as is only required if wish to use `encode` mode.
+Account information is only required if you wish to use `encode` mode.